 In order to develop the Washington School site, public and private monies will be required.
 Public money in the form of a Community Development Block Grant for blight removal will be used to purchase the property.
-Private money will to demolish the 1908 used addition, fill the foundation, grade, the site, and improve the site for parking, including: lighting, sidewalks, drainage.

-paving, curbing and landscaping.
+Private money will to demolish the 1908 used be fill the foundation, addition, grade the site, and improve the site parking, including: for drainage, lighting, sidewalks, wisind paving, curbing and landscaping.
 Private money will also be used for the building renovation, including repair of the opening exposed during demolition.